 - Hormonal exposure: Long-term use of birth control or hormone replacement therapy.

-While you can’t fully prevent inflammatory breast cancer, certain steps may lower the risk:
+While you can’t fully prevent certain steps may lower the risk:

 - Regular screenings: Early detection through mammograms and physical exams can help.